basil-itm/git-workflow/README.md

 - master (main sometimes it's called develop branch where we are going to merge all our features)
 	- features
 - qa (perform test before merging into staging)

+## Demo data
+ This is a test data for teting the branches.